cz/hiplicious.py/README.md

 1. Open hiplicious.py and update the config with your creds (see below)
 2. Run that sh-t

+hiplicious.py will find any URLs in your logs (and optionally your file attachments too), and post them to Delicious.com.

+- The message text will be included as a comment (with the URL stripped out).
+- The message author will be included as a tag
+- Any hashtags in the message will be included as tags

 ## Examples

 Import everything